Baden Baden-Powell: Family

-Baden was the youngest child of Baden Powell, and the brother of Robert Baden-Powell, Warington Baden-Powell, George Baden-Powell, Agnes Baden-Powell and Frank Baden-Powell.
-His mother, Henrietta Grace Smyth, was the third wife of Rev. Baden Powell (the previous two having died), and was a gifted musician and artist.
-Baden did not marry - his mother was quite brutal in trying to keep her sons (and her share of their incomes) to herself.
-He was god-father to, among others, his brother's daughter Betty Clay nee Baden-Powell.
+Baden was the youngest child of the Rev. Prof. Baden Powell, and the youngest brother of Warington Baden-Powell, George Baden-Powell, Frank Baden-Powell, Robert Baden-Powell and Agnes Baden-Powell.

+His mother, Henrietta Grace nee Smyth, was a daughter of Admiral William Henry Smyth, and was the third wife of Rev. Prof. Baden Powell (the previous two having died).
+She was a gifted musician and artist, but when her husband died she was left with eight small children - Baden only three weeks old - and four older step-children, so she had to be "tough".
+Baden did not marry - his mother was quite brutal in trying to keep her children and herself as a family.
+Baden was god-father to, among others, his brother's daughter Betty Clay nee Baden-Powell.

-Military, inventions and aviation
+Military

-Baden-Powell was commissioned a lieutenant in the Scots Guards on 29 July 1882, and served with the Guards Camel Regiment in the Nile Expedition (1884–85) in Egypt and Sudan.
-Promotion to captain followed on 5 February 1896, and to major on 24 June 1899.
-He served with the 1st battalion of his regiment in South Africa during the Second Boer War, and was present at the battles of Belmont (23 November 1899), Modder River (28 November 1899), and Magersfontein (11 Dec 1899).
+Baden-Powell was commissioned a Lieutenant in the Scots Guards on 29 July 1882, and served with the Guards Camel Regiment in the Nile Expedition (1884–85) in Egypt and Sudan.
+Promotion to Captain followed on 5 February 1896, and to Major on 24 June 1899.

+Baden-Powell was one of the first to see the use of aviation in a military context.
+He was a military aviation pioneer, see below.

+Baden-Powell served with the 1st battalion of his regiment in South Africa during the Second Boer War, and was present at the battles of Belmont (23 November 1899), Modder River (28 November 1899), and Magersfontein (11 Dec 1899).
 He was in the Relief Column that in May 1900 relieved the siege of Mafeking, where his elder brother was in command.
-A month after the end of the war in late May 1902, Baden-Powell returned home with his regiment in the SS Tagus.
+A month after the end of the war in late May 1902, Baden-Powell returned to Britain with his regiment in the SS Tagus.

+In 1915, aged 55, he was a Censor at Boulogne.